 In this my third year of “blogging,” I have decided that it’s time to discuss “blogging” itself.
 I have had a website since summer 2013 when my friend Biff showed me how easy it is to do.
 Most of you have probably not ever blogged and view bloggers as self-absorbed blabber-mouths with an inflated sense of their own importance.
-Well, actually, maybe you don’t–but that’s how I felt, and so I assumed that others felt that way, and that is where I will start, or rather, that is where I started two and a half years ago…
+Well, actually, maybe you don’t–but that’s how I felt, and so I assumed others felt that way, and that is where I started two and a half years ago…

 - A website gives you elbow room on the internet.
 Let’s face it, these days we all spend some time on the internet.
 Even those stubborn technophobic Facebook hold-outs who just got a smart phone use the internet.
 So wouldn’t it be nice to have some of your own space here?
 “It’s just virtual space!” you say.
 Yes.
 Correct.
 It’s just a virtual internet too, but you’re on it.
 It must have some value.
 Own, don’t be a lifetime renter.
 Having your own personal space, that elbow room, allows you to direct your information seeking efforts so you don’t get lost in the black hole that leads to the end of the internets.
 If nothing else, you can set up a page with a list of your favorite links as a starting point when getting your news from the internet.
 Click the link.
 I do just that with my website.

 - Having a website gives you a behind-the-scenes perspective on the internet.
-Ever watch the behind-the-scenes of the making of a movie?
-It changes how you see that movie and you understand it better.
-Do you get your news on the internet?
-Does the person writing the news know more than you know?
-Maybe he should actually be reading what you have to say.
-The main difference between him and you is that he has a website, or access to one, and you don’t.
-Admittedly, that is a little oversimplified.
-He may be a professional.
-As an on-site journalist, he may have first-hand information that you can’t have because you’re not there.
-However, there is a whole bunch of junk information out there and you are much better equipped at recognizing it if you supply some of the junk yourself!
+Ever watch the “behind-the-scenes” of the making of a movie?
+Seeing it changes how you perceive the movie and you understand it better.
+Producing video gives you some perspective on what is possible in movies and video production.
+The same applies to internet information.
+Once you produce information on the internet you realize how easy it is and impresses upon you the importance of screening the information.
+Anybody can do it!
+There is a whole bunch of junk information out there – especially on the internet – and you are much better equipped at recognizing it if you supply some of the junk yourself!
 I do.
 Click the link and buy something, dang it!

 - Blogging gives you a voice.
 Have you ever played a game where you aren’t allowed to speak for an extended period of time?
 It’s frustrating, right?
 Have you ever been frustrated by the stupid things people say in public forums?
 “I heard so-and-so said such-and-such on Twitter.
 What an idiot!”
 Twitter user or not, you’ve seen tweets.
 You can’t stop them.
 Twitter is free.
 You can’t escape them.
 Tweets are part of the news these days.
 Don’t fall into the trap of helpless frustration!
 Believe me, no matter how many followers one has, they are frustrated too.
 Dear Twitter Idiot, a million people may have read your tweet, but it still only took those million people 10 seconds to read your 140 characters, and they moved on to the next tweet with little more than a nagging feeling of neglect that you didn’t even bother to use punctuation when speaking to millions of people.
 Dear Frustrated Mute Listener, find your voice!
 Blabber on!
 Look no further for an example.
 This is me blabbering right here!
 Look!
 An excessive exclamation point!
 Where?
 Right there!
 You can too.
 If you are my friend, I will even go out of my way to read and promote your unlimited characters, but you have to take that first step.